the-are-light/_/line/readme.md

 ## Line - alternative vector;

-TO work with my array, write this:
+To work with my array, write this:
 ```cpp
 #include "line.h"
 ```